 What is a bailiff?

-Struggling to pay council tax arrears, or have other debts piling up?
+Struggling to pay council tax arrears, or have other personal debts piling up?
 Creditors may already have threatened you with bailiff action, but what does this mean?

 Also called enforcement agents or debt enforcement officers, bailiffs can either be court officials or they can be employed by a private firm.
 They have certain legal powers to collect money for debts.